jdm/tiger/Roadmap.md

 - [ ] Angle in liquid template sequence data
 - [ ] Nicer looking paths in export settings (no concat)
+- [ ] Consider merging some code between save, save_as and save_all
 - [ ] Automatically add extensions to exported files
 - [ ] Default paths for NFD dialogs
 - [ ] Add menu entry to open recent files